kp1181/zemosotraining/README.md

-# This repo contains all the assignments for java and dbms
+# This repo has all assignments for java and dbms